SalmanHersi/SalmanHersi/README.md

 - 🌱 I’m currently learning **Node.js and Typescript**

 - 👨‍💻 My entire portfolio can be found at (www.salmanhersi.com), where you can currently explore my ongoing projects as well as my previous work.
+*I am currently in the process of constructing a new portfolio to showcase my latest progress, as this existing one is slightly outdated*

 - ⚡ Fun fact **I know everything about the Washington Wizards**